 I am:

-Azure, Bibliography, Surmounted, Head, Contact, Quarterly, Doctor, In black and white, In the fess point, The eyes, Schema, Flory, Gules, Langued, Legal notice, Castilian language, Leopard, Or, Party per pale, Privacy policy, Magazine, Sable, Century XVIII, Century XX, Century XXI, Overall, Tressure and Index.
+Armed, Azure, Bibliography, Surmounted, Head, Contact, Quarterly, Doctor, In black and white, In the fess point, In pale, The eyes, Schema, Flory, Gules, Langued, Legal notice, Castilian language, Leopard, Or, Party per pale, Without divisions, Privacy policy, Kingdom of England, Sable, Century XVIII, Century XX, Century XXI, Overall (deprecated), Tressure, Three and Index.

 Dr. Antonio Salmerón y Cabañas,